Solve printing problems on Mac

 If you use a shared printer connected to another Mac, make sure the Mac has macOS 10.5 or later installed, isn’t in sleep, and has sharing turned on.
 See Share your printer.

-If your printer is connected to your computer’s USB port, open System Information, then click USB.
-If the printer’s name appears in the hardware list but the printer doesn’t work, review the printer’s documentation for further troubleshooting information or see If a USB device doesn’t work with Mac.
+If your printer is connected to your computer’s USB port, check the System Report to see that it has an active connection.
+Press and hold Option, then choose Apple menu > System Information.
+If the printer’s name appears in the hardware list but the printer doesn’t work, review the printer’s documentation for further troubleshooting information.

 If you still can’t print, see the additional troubleshooting information below.